loning/the-math/docs/psi-collapse-zfc/chapter-15-residual-utility-zfc-future-mathematical-collapse-systems.md

 ### 15.7.2 The Verifier

-For results discovered through consciousness:
+For results discovered through observer:
 - Formalize in ZFC when possible
 - Check consistency
 - Identify formal consequences
 - Ensure logical coherence

-ZFC validates what consciousness creates.
+ZFC validates what observer creates.

 ### 15.7.3 The Communicator